oracle-quickstart/oci-kubernetes-monitoring/README.md

     - <Cluster_Creation_Time> => Replace with Cluster's creation time in the format, YYYY-MM-DDTHH:MM:SSZ.
 It is used to distinguish 2 clusters with same name if exists.
     - <Unique_Identifier_of_Cluster> => Replace with OCID of OKE cluster OR ARN of EKS cluster, etc.
     - <Kubernetes_Version> => Replace with version of Kubernetes running on the cluster.
-    - <O&M_Compartment_OCID> => Replace with OCID of the compartment in which the `Logging Analytics LogGroup` exists.
-Note that for the Logging Analytics Solution UI to work properly, you must keep all your OCI resources like  `Logging Analytics LogGroup`, `Logging Analytics Entity`, `Management Agent Install Key` under the same compartment.
+    - <O&M_Compartment_OCID> => Replace with OCID of the compartment in which the `Log Analytics LogGroup` exists.
+Note that for the Log Analytics Solution UI to work properly, you must keep all your OCI resources like  `Log Analytics LogGroup`, `Log Analytics Entity`, `Management Agent Install Key` under the same compartment.
     - <Cluster_Type> => Replace with `OKE` for OKE cluster, `EKS` for Amazon EKS Cluster, etc.

-* Create Logging Analytics Entity of type Kubernetes Cluster using above created metadata.
+* Create Log Analytics Entity of type Kubernetes Cluster using above created metadata.
   - Sample command to create entity using OCI CLI
     ```
     oci log-analytics entity create --name <Cluster_Name>_<Cluster_Creation_Time>  --namespace-name <Tenancy_Namespace> --compartment-id <O&M_Compartment_OCID> --entity-type-name omc_kubernetes_cluster --metadata file://entity_metadata.json
     ```
-    - <Tenancy_Namespace> => Namespace of the tenancy in which the Logging Analytics is subscribed.
-You find it by `Go to OCI Logging Analytics Administration, click Service Details, and note the namespace value.`
+    - <Tenancy_Namespace> => Namespace of the tenancy in which the Log Analytics is subscribed.
+You find it by `Go to OCI Log Analytics Administration, click Service Details, and note the namespace value.`

-##### 2 Create Logging Analytics LogGroup
+##### 2 Create Log Analytics LogGroup

-Create OCI Logging Analytics LogGroup(s) if not done already.
-Refer [Create Log Group](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/create-logging-analytics-resources.html#GUID-D1758CFB-861F-420D-B12F-34D1CC5E3E0E) for details.
+Create OCI Log Analytics LogGroup(s) if not done already.
+Refer [Create Log Group](https://docs.oracle.com/en-us/iaas/log-analytics/doc/create-logging-analytics-resources.html#GUID-D1758CFB-861F-420D-B12F-34D1CC5E3E0E) for details.

 ##### 3 Download helm chart